lauracutting/typetune/pages/about.md

 ## The Banner

 To maintain a uniformed blog, the banner adopts the same colour scheme as the logo.
-Grey, black and red tones fill the image
+Shades of grey and black occupy the image, broken with hints of red.
+The red pops as a point of interest

 ![typetune banner](../uploads/strip-2.png "typetune banner")